KxSystems/docs/docs/ref/dotz.md

 .z.X
 ```

-Returns a list of strings of the raw, unfiltered command line with which KDB-X was invoked, including the name under which q was invoked, as well as single-letter arguments.
+Returns a list of strings of the raw, unfiltered command line with which kdb+ was invoked, including the name under which q was invoked, as well as single-letter arguments.
 (Since V3.3 2015.02.12)

 ```bash